 You can print via Ethernet, USB 2.0 or Wi-Fi.
 Its paper capacity of 550 sheets should be enough for most needs.
 And there's the option to add an extra tray to bump that up to 900.
 On top of that, it's relatively compact and lightweight, making it easy to move around your home office.

-Need to print in color?
-Then we recommend the Kyocera Ecosys P5026cdw.
+Need to print in color, and not bothered about other features such as scanning?
+Then check out the Kyocera Ecosys P5026cdw.
 It does a great job of accurately printing your files, time after time, at a high resolution of 1,200dpi.
 It offers very respectable speeds of up to 26 pages per minute, and duplex printing comes as standard.
-You can print via Wi-Fi or by inserting a USB stick (opens in new tab).
+You can print via Wi-Fi or by inserting a USB stick.

 Need a laser printer but watching the pennies?
 Then we'd suggest the HP LaserJet Pro M15w.
 It's very cheap, but surprisingly capable.
 It's also nicely compact: HP claims this is the "world's smallest laser printer in its class".